rickspencer3/shoots/README.md

 The client pieces wrap the [Apache FlightClient](https://arrow.apache.org/docs/python/generated/pyarrow.flight.FlightClient.html) to offer an interface for pandas developers, abstracting away the Apache Arrow and Flight concepts.

 # usage
-## run the server
+## starting up the server
+### terminal
-There are currently no run time options, so running the server is a simple matter of running the python module, depending on your system:
+Running the server is a simple matter of running the python module, depending on your system:

 ```bash
 python shoots_server.py